-Volunteers typically help one evening a week, which varies depending on where the course is held.
+Volunteers typically help one evening a week, which varies depending on where the units are held.
 Your help may also be needed for occasional weekends.

 The programme, which lasts 12 months, helps young people build their confidence while also learning about:

 the use of firefighting equipment and the incidents attended by London Fire Brigade.

 fire safety in the home and the community.

 youth social action activities to make your community safer and better.

 supporting London Fire Brigade at open days and events.

 In return, you have the opportunity to gain a range of transferable skills as well as having the chance to complete a number of accredited courses including:

 Drill Yard Supervision – how to safely supervise practical activities performed by the Cadets on our drill yard.

 Safeguarding Children – a bespoke course designed specifically for the emergency services, which identifies what is meant by safeguarding and child abuse, and helps you spot the signs and know how to respond.